When electricity started being used for heating houses

 Electric fires could warm a room nicely if put on well in advance, and they didn't cause drowsiness like paraffin heaters and coal and gas fires because nothing was burning to use up the oxygen in the air.
 If they were rated at the magic 3 kw (kilowatts) they could even make a room too warm, but the moment they were turned off, it felt cold, irrespective of what the actual temperature was because of the sudden cut-off of the radiant heat.

 Electric fires did not cause condensation and were very drying.
-Although this was useful for drying wet washing in bad weather, the dry air, particularly when combined with radiant heat, made one's skin very dry and itchy.
+Although this was useful for drying wet washing in bad weather, the dry air, particularly when combined with radiant heat, made skin very dry and itchy.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.